BigDataRepublic/modern_data_stack_training/README.md

 ### Exercise: Creating mart models

 Let's create models in the marts area.
-Here we will combine and/or aggregate staging models to create new models which are generally used directly for analytics purposes (dashboards or ML modelling).
+Here we will combine and/or aggregate staging models to create new models which are ready to be used for analytical purposes.

-> NOTE: Use `ref` Jinja functions to refer back to staging models Jinja.
+> NOTE: Use the `ref` Jinja function to refer to staging models.

+A solution is provided for each exercise for if you get stuck.

 1. Create a model `marts/order_details.sql`.
     * Calculate sales price for each order after discount is applied, `discounted_price`.